Lyle Denniston: Biography

 Lyle Denniston was born in Nebraska City, Nebraska.
-He graduated from University of Nebraska–Lincoln, and later earned a master's degree in political science and history from Georgetown University.
+He graduated from the University of Nebraska, and later earned a master's degree in political science and history from Georgetown University.
 While knowledgeable in legal affairs, Denniston is not a lawyer, though he taught at the Georgetown University Law Center for eight years.
 As a journalist he started covering the Supreme Court for the Wall Street Journal in 1958 during the Warren Court era, and later wrote for the Boston Globe, The Baltimore Sun, The American Lawyer, and the Washington Star.
-He joined SCOTUSblog in February 2004, and retired in June 2016—58 years after he first started covering the Supreme Court.
+He joined SCOTUSblog in February 2004, and retired in June 2016–58 years after he first started covering the Supreme Court.

 Because of his long-standing coverage of the Court, he has been referred to as the "Dean Emeritus of the Supreme Court Press Corps," and enjoys the singular distinction of being the only person to have earned a plaque in the Supreme Court press room.